pypa/distlib/docs/internals.rst

     class ResourceFinder(object):
         def __init__(self, module):
-            # initialise finder for the specified package
+            "Initialise finder for the specified package"

         def find(self, resource_name):
-            # find and return a ``Resource`` instance or ``None``
+            "Find and return a ``Resource`` instance or ``None``"

         def is_container(self, resource):
-            # return whether resource is a container
+            "Return whether resource is a container"

         def get_bytes(self, resource):
-            # return the resource's data as bytes
+            "Return the resource's data as bytes"

         def get_size(self, resource):
-            # return the size of the resource's data in bytes
+            "Return the size of the resource's data in bytes"

         def get_stream(self, resource):
-            # return the resource's data as a binary stream
+            "Return the resource's data as a binary stream"

         def get_resources(self, resource):
+            """
-            # return the resources contained in this resource as a set of
-            # (relative) resource names
+            Return the resources contained in this resource as a set of (relative) resource names
+            """

 Dealing with the requirement for access via file system files